nicholasrwx/Jungle/README.md

 8. Run `bin/rails s -b 0.0.0.0` to start the server

 ## Stripe Testing

-Use Credit Card # 4111 1111 1111 1111 for testing success scenarios.
+- Use Credit Card # 4111 1111 1111 1111 for testing success scenarios.

-More information in their docs: <https://stripe.com/docs/testing#cards>
+- More information in their docs: <https://stripe.com/docs/testing#cards>

 ## Dependencies
+* Ruby 2.3.5 and 3.x
 * Rails 4.2 [Rails Guide](http://guides.rubyonrails.org/v4.2/)
 * PostgreSQL 9.x
 * Stripe

+## Additional Dependencies:
+- wsl - Ubuntu 18.04 ( for openssl 1.1 required by ruby, rails, and some deps )
+- node 14.21.3 ( used by rails when running rake command )
+- make
+- pacman
+- brew
+- gcc
+- libssl-dev
+- gpg
+- build-essential
+- gnupg2 ( used for rvm gpg keys )
+- libmagickwand-dev libmagickcore-dev ( required for gem - rmagick 5.5.0 )